Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 **Frontier:** A frontier can be thought of as a data structure that contains nodes that are yet to be explored in our search for a solution.
 The type of data structure used is important and dictates what type of algorithm is being used.
 This is because it affects things like how next-to-be-explored nodes are added or removed from the frontier.

-**Node:** A node can also be thought of as a data structure that holds data like the value of a current node, what is the parent of this node, what actions were taken to get to the node, etc. fr example in a problem where we are trying to find distance to a location, a typical node might contain location cordinate values indicating where our agent at a point.
+**Node:** A node can also be thought of as a data structure that holds data like the value of a current node, what is the parent of this node, what actions were taken to get to the node, etc. For example in a problem where we are trying to find directions to a location, a typical node might contain location cordinate values indicating where our agent at a point.

 **Node Expansion:** Expanding a node means generating other nodes from it.
 A scenario is a point in your search where multiple decisions can be made, here every decision becomes a node.